dpc10ster/RJafroc/README.md

 * Put your data and other files, if any, in `myProject`.
 * TBA

-## Long version: download the `RJafroc` package and install from the downloaded files ##
+## Long version: download the `RJafroc` package and install from the downloaded files
 * Clone this repository to a directory anywhere on your computer.
 On my computer it is in /Users/Dev/Downloads/rjafroc.
 Rename the folder if necessary to match my example.
-* I find the GitHub desktop app useful in mananging my downloads/uploads from Git.
+* I find the GitHub desktop app useful in mananging my downloads/uploads from `Git`.
 * Install `R` and `RStudio`.
-* Navigate to the `rjafroc` directory.
+* Navigate to the `RJafroc` directory.
 * Open `RJafroc.Rproj`.
 This will open `RStudio`.
 * Navigate to `File` menu (lower-right window) and click on DESCRIPTION file.
 * Install all packages listed under Imports, e.g.,